The Passion of Saint Tibulus: Synopsis

 Meanwhile, Bishop Brennan comes into the parochial house in search of his travel bag and asks Jack why he is not with the other priests for the protest (to which Jack responds, to Bishop Brennan's anger, by shouting "Feck off!").
 The bishop then asks if he has seen his travel bag, asking Jack to bring it back if he finds it.
 After Bishop Brennan leaves, Jack takes the bag out of hiding and looks inside it.
 Among what he finds are the bishop’s passport (which he throws away), a VHS camcorder containing a "Holiday '95 California" video cassette, which Jack takes from the camcorder and puts in his jacket, and a bottle of Jack Daniel's whiskey, which he gleefully takes.

 As evening comes, Michael tells Ted The Passion of Saint Tibulus has been more successful for him than even Jurassic Park.
 Ted, by now fed up, decides to give up his protest and asks Dougal to hand him the handcuff keys so he can release himself.
-He find that Dougal does not have any keys and as the pair have to remain handcuffed to the railing until a method of freeing themselves comes, they are forced to carry it home with them.
+He finds that Dougal does not have any keys, and as the pair have to remain handcuffed to the railing until a method of freeing themselves comes, they are forced to carry it home with them.

-Back at the house, Bishop Brennan scolds the priests for causing the film to become so popular that people are arriving from all over Ireland and "even from Gdańsk" to see it.
+Back at the house, Bishop Brennan scolds the priests for causing the film to become so popular that people are arriving from all over Ireland and "even from Gdańsk" to see it, indicating that people from across the world are coming to see it.
 He then shows them a globe and explains his plans to reassign them all to locations worse than Craggy Island as punishment.
-Noticing Father Jack not paying attention, he ignores Ted's warning not to wake him ("I wouldn't do that if I were you") - Jack punches him in the face.
+Noticing Father Jack not paying attention, he ignores Ted's warning not to wake him ("Bishop, I wouldn't do that") - and as a result Jack punches him in the face.
 After the bishop departs, Ted and Dougal lament their fate, but Jack shows them the video cassette which contains film of the bishop in California with his secret mistress and his son.
 Ted realises he can use this tape for blackmail and to force the bishop to change his mind.
 The priests gleefully decide to watch the tape a few more times.